Entanglement Polytopes: Multiparticle Entanglement from Single-Particle Information

-Crucially, there are always only finitely many entanglement polytopes and we describe a method to compute them.
-They naturally form a hierarchy: if a state in the class $\mathcal C$ can be converted into a state from $\mathcal D$ then $\Delta_{\mathcal C} \supseteq \Delta_{\mathcal D}$.
-This reflects the fact that states of the first class are more powerful for quantum information processing.
-We illustrate the method by considering relevant examples (cf.~Supplementary Information):
+Phrased differently, the criterion allows us to witness the presence of a highly entangled state by showing that its local eigenvalues are incompatible with all less-entangled classes.
+Strikingly, there are always only finitely many entanglement polytopes, and they naturally form a hierarchy: if a state in the class $\mathcal C$ can be approximated arbitrarily well by states from $\mathcal D$ then $\Delta_{\mathcal C} \subseteq \Delta_{\mathcal D}$.
+This reflects geometrically the fact that states in the second class are more powerful for quantum information processing.